groundboi/dotfiles/README.md

 ## Potential nvim plugins to use

-* gitsigns: Not only provides git signs in gutter (make sure to set numberwidth or whatever to 3), but also ways to add git branch to status line, and do a git blame on a line.
+* `gitsigns`: Not only provides git signs in gutter (make sure to set numberwidth or whatever to 3), but also ways to add git branch to status line, and do a git blame on a line.
 This is really all I need for nvim/git integration, so I don't have a use for fugitive.
-* octo.nvim: Waiting on gitlab support!
+* `octo.nvim`: Waiting on gitlab support!
+* `nightfox.nvim`: Looks like a nice theme package
+* `nvim-autopairs`?
+* `nvim-tree`?
+Though I really don't use this much...and I also still have netrw bindings that should be good enough?
+* `vim-illuminate`?
+Might be able to do this myself with a built-in, but it supports treesitter/lsp which is nice
+* `nvim-dap`?
+* Not a nvim plugin...but the `glab` cli might be nice

 ## TODO:

 * Improve treesitter settings.
 Maybe turn `indent` on.
 Also, there is more treesitter functionality available via https://github.com/nvim-treesitter/nvim-treesitter-textobjects.
 For example, moving to functions, visually selecting a parsed object and increasing/decreasing scope, etc.
 * Vim filtering text to external commands, writing, reading, etc.
-* QEMU emulation, both in qemu-user and qemu-system
 * Examples of loops (for i...print $i...), conditionals, `seq`, xargs / GNU parallel, rsync

 ## More vim resources